Nvidia’s AI Chips Double in Price in China as It Tackles AI’s Water Problem

 Source: Investopedia

-According to a recent Financial Times report, prices for several restricted Nvidia products have surged.
+According to a recent Financial Times report, prices for several restricted Nvidia’s AI chips have surged.
 This comes as US authorities intensify efforts to block advanced AI chip exports to China.

 Among the most striking examples is Nvidia’s DGX B300 server, a flagship AI system powered by eight Blackwell GPUs.
 Chinese traders told the publication the server is now selling for more than 8 million yuan ($1.1 million).
 This is roughly double what it fetched six months ago.
 The figure also sits well above its US retail price.